aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 * Get the current logging configuration

 		aws iot get-v2-logging-options

+	*If you run into an error when calling this command saying "SetV2LoggingOptions was not previously called.
+No logging options have been set.", try running the following command:

+		aws iot set-v2-logging-options --role-arn <ARN-of-IAM-role> --default-log-level WARN

 * Set the logging level to DEBUG for the thing group